-- inspire change on the Georgia Tech campus and across the Southeast building industry.
+- Amplify impact by inspiring change on the Georgia Tech campus, across the Southeast building industry, and the world.

 The Kendeda Building for Innovative Sustainable Design is the result of this bold vision.
 We accomplished the first goal in March 2021 when The Kendeda Building received Living Building Challenge (LBC) certification, the world’s most ambitious and holistic green building achievement.
 The Kendeda Building is the first Living Building in Georgia and the 28th in the world!